How are you? Did you all survived this first week back at work? Or are you the lucky ones enjoying some extra vacation days?

 Day 1: Montmorency Falls & First steps in Québec city

-So here we are, first morning in Québec and after a good breakfast we headed to Montmorency falls, which is a short 15 min drive from the city.
-We parked on the higher level of the park and got a ticket for the funicular together with our parking entry ticket.
+So here we are, first morning in Québec and after a good breakfast we headed to Montmorency falls.
+It is a short 15 min drive from the city.
+We parked on the higher level of the park… And got a ticket for the funicular together with our parking entry ticket.
 We started off by discovering the park from the higher level, crossed the (icy) bridge and walked around, enjoying the view and the fall, half-frozen, with a bright blue sky.

 I have to say that it was a rather cold day, some good -15C, but as the cold is pretty dry (when you’re not touched by the water), it is really easy to visit and walk.
 The sun, though, makes a difference and we couldn’t dream of a better day to visit the falls.

 We continued our walk and discovery by taking the funicular to the lower lever of the park and enjoyed a tea with the view there (we also always carried tea in Thermos cup, ’cause it helps warming up).
 We then walked out and walked as close as we could from the fall.
 It was really majestic and we felt teeny tiny there!

 Following our discovery of the park, first we were hungry, and we thought it was the right time to head back to the city center.
 Drove back there and had a super nice lunch at “Chez Victor”, the burgers were soooo good and that’s also where we tried ‘poutine’ for the first time.
 I gotta say, it is a rather interesting dish….!
 It is not bad, but not really what I expected.
 If you don’t know what it is, it is basically French fries, with some cheese and a gravy sauce on top – with the sauce the cheese melts and here you go!
 There are a bunch of additional things you can add and after that, you’re full for the whole day haha